-- [Caps-Lock] is the key for NOTE-OFF - To delete data, move the cursor onto the data and press the Delete key. - To move some notes select them with the mouse, then drag and drop them somewhere else.
-Optionally, cut [Ctrl+X], copy [Ctrl+C] and paste [Ctrl+V] work too. - Hundreds of other tricks and commands!
-Read the tutorials.

-4. Press [Spacebar] to hear what you did.
+- [Caps-Lock] is the the key for NOTE-OFF - To delete data, move the cursor onto the data and press the Delete key. - To move some notes select them with the mouse, then drag and drop them somewhere else.
+Optionally, cutting [Ctrl+X] copy [Ctrl+C] paste [Ctrl+V] works too. - Hundred of other tricks and commands!
+Read the tutorials. - 4.
+Press [Spacebar] to hear what you did.
 Press [Spacebar] again to stop playback.
 Rinse and repeat.

-"Editstep," located in the Pattern Toolbar, provides a helpful way to quickly step sequence your input.
+(Hinto) "Editstep," located in the Pattern Toolbar, provides a helpful way to quickly step sequence your input.
 See image below: